OscarRaby/PS1-Oracle/README.md

 - **Narrative Generation:** Use an LLM to generate a first-person SDK-style narrative about an event, citing relevant passages.
 - **Validation:** Ensure all mappings and references are consistent with the actual SDK API surface (as indexed from header files).

+## TODO
+- As a POC, the system currently uses hard-coded language to SDK mappings from a minimal subset of functions.
+Further subsets of the SDK will be included.

 ## Project Structure

 ```